Gigas002/GTiff2Tiles/README.md

 - Windows 7 SP1 x64 and newer;
 - [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472);

+If you’re using Windows 7 SP1, you can experience weird error with **GDAL** package.
+It’s recommended to install [KB2533623](<https://www.microsoft.com/en-us/download/details.aspx?id=26764>) to fix it.
+You can read about this Windows update on [MSDN](<https://support.microsoft.com/en-us/help/2533623/microsoft-security-advisory-insecure-library-loading-could-allow-remot>).

 ### Usage

 | Short |    Long     |          Description          | Required? |